Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.

 By this time I was ready to call it a night but also wanted to be done.
 I should know by now that is when mistakes occur.
 The original idea was to use a deck screw to attach it to the tray.
 I figured I would put one of those floor protectors over the exposed screw.
 Can you imagine how bad that would look????
 Luckily I could not get the screw to go in the solid piece of the knob no matter what drill bit I used.
 I called it a night and googled HOW to attach drawer knobs to wood.
 By looking at Pinterest earlier I knew people had used this option before.
 Anyways I found out there are double edge screws!
 You can see them in one of the pictures above.

 I went to the hardware store with the knob in hand and got the shortest double edge screw possible.
+The technical term is Dowel Screw.
 It was STILL too long but that is ok.

 In order to make sure the screw did not go THROUGH the tray it was important to tape the drill.
 Drill the tray until the tape is on the edge.
 I tried drilling the screw in but what worked best was to attached the screw in the knob and hand turning the knob to the tray.